sivgithub123/interviewquestions/linux/linux-interview-questions-part-1.md

   - SSH it's encrypted and telnet isn't.
   - Telnet can ommit authentication
   - SSH adds overhead to the bandwidth

+Telnet and SSH are both network protocols used for remote access to computers or networking devices, but they differ significantly in terms of security and functionality:

+    Telnet (Telecommunication Network):
+        Telnet is an older network protocol that allows users to establish a text-based, bidirectional communication session over a network.
+        It operates over TCP/IP and is typically used to access remote computers or networking devices for administrative tasks, debugging, or data transfer.
+        Telnet sessions are unencrypted, meaning that all data, including login credentials and commands, are transmitted in plain text.
+This lack of encryption poses a significant security risk, as sensitive information can be intercepted and viewed by attackers.
+        Due to its inherent security vulnerabilities, Telnet is not recommended for use over untrusted networks, such as the internet, and has largely been replaced by more secure protocols like SSH.

+    SSH (Secure Shell):
+        SSH is a secure network protocol used for establishing encrypted connections between a client and a server over a network.
+        It provides a secure alternative to Telnet by encrypting all data transmitted between the client and server, including login credentials, commands, and data transfers.
+        SSH supports various authentication methods, including password-based authentication, public-key authentication, and multi-factor authentication, enhancing security and access control.
+        SSH is widely used for remote administration, file transfer, and tunneling services securely over the internet and other untrusted networks.
+        In addition to providing secure remote access, SSH also supports features such as port forwarding, X11 forwarding, and secure file transfer (SFTP) for enhanced functionality.

+In summary, while both Telnet and SSH provide remote access capabilities, SSH is the preferred choice for secure remote access due to its encryption and authentication mechanisms.
+Telnet, on the other hand, lacks encryption and poses security risks, making it unsuitable for use over untrusted networks.

 * Explain the three load averages and what do they indicate.
 What command can be used to view the load averages?
   - The three load averages indicate the processor usage estimated in 1 minute, estimated in 5 minutes and 15 minutes.